‘General Hospital’ Spoilers: Dante Digs Up Ava’s Morgan Med Swap Secret

 Scotty Caught Red Handed

 General Hospital spoilers promise Lucy catches Scotty trying to abscond with her evidence and isn’t pleased.
 Lucy was counting on a big payday from Ava by leveraging the pill bottle.
-General Hospital spoilers say if Lucy knew what that medicine bottle represents, she would be jubilant.
+General Hospital spoilers suggest that if Lucy knew what that medicine bottle represents, she would be jubilant.
 As of now, Lucy knows it’s bad, but has no idea it’s bad enough to get Ava killed.

 After Scotty is caught out by Lucy, General Hospital spoilers say Lucy knows the bottle is more valuable than she thought and goes back to Ava to lean on her more heavily.
 Ava is forced to cut a deal with Lucy that will cost her dearly.
 General Hospital spoilers aren’t clear on whether it’s money, influence, or something more personal Lucy demands, but Ava is forced to deliver.